 “Only by prescription can the right to a particular seat in the Library be acquired.
 The prescriptive owner is entitled to turn anyone else out of it when he himself wants to sit down, but he cannot claim to have his ownership respected in his absence.”

-The transition from an informal, happy-go-lucky arrangement to assigned seating accorded on the basis of date of call must have been a difficult one for junior – and not just junior – practitioners!
+The transition from this informal, happy-go-lucky arrangement to one of assigned seating accorded on the basis of date of call must have been a difficult one for junior – and not just junior – practitioners!
+Hopefully the beautiful surroundings of the second Law Library compensated for any acrimony and hurt feelings.
+Read a description of its interior here!